phac-nml/irida/doc/developer/setup/index.md

     cd irida/lib/
     bash install-libs.sh

-We're also using [Bower](http://bower.io/) and [Node](http://nodejs.org/) to manage our JavaScript dependencies, and [PhantomJS](http://phantomjs.org/) and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for UI testing.
-We **do not** recommend that you install the versions of Node and Bower that are available for download from the Ubuntu repositories -- they are ancient.
-You can manually install the current versions available from the project web sites, or you can run our `bash` script that will (at the very least) download more recent versions than what are available from the repositories:

-    cd irida/
-    bash ubuntu_install.sh

-*Note*: The *only* Ubuntu-specific part of that script is where it installs the packages `ruby-sass` and `ruby-compass`.
-You can run this script on CentOS by commenting out that line.

 ### Custom configuration

 Many of IRIDA's properties can be configured by creating a file `/etc/irida/irida.conf`.
 The file is a basic key/value file (keys and values are separated by an `=` sign).
 A short example: